 Most people don't need treatment for sinus tachycardia because their heartbeat doesn’t stay raised for long and returns to normal after the stimulus has been removed.
-However, if it's caused by an underlying condition, then your GP will be able to advise you about treatments.
+However, if it's caused by an underlying health condition, your GP will advise you about treatments.

 Inappropriate sinus tachycardia is when your heart beats faster than usual for no apparent reason.
-This may be due to an abnormal sensitivity to natural hormones that are present in your body, such as adrenaline.
-It might also be associated with an anxiety disorder.
-It’s important that your GP rules out all causes of sinus tachycardia, but there might be no apparent cause.
+This may be because you are abnormally sensitive to natural hormones that are present in your body.
+It can also happen if you have an anxiety disorder.
+It’s important that your GP rules out all causes of sinus tachycardia but there might be no apparent cause.

 If you’re concerned about your heart rate, or have other symptoms, such as chest pain or dizziness, see your GP.